Torah/CentOS-startup/README.md

 ctrl+shift+T  /usr/bin/gnome-terminal

 When finished, you should:
+1) install software in bt-panel
-1) set a serials of parameters for your downloaded docker images to container.
+2) set a serials of parameters for your downloaded docker images to container.
-2) setup the aliyun docker accelerator(in mainland).
+3) setup the aliyun docker accelerator(in mainland).